Mansoorie/Dapp/README.md

 1. Connect your MetaMask wallet to the DApp.
 2. Send cryptocurrency to purchase chai.
-3. Write a sweet message to accompany your purchase.
+3. Write a sweet message to accompany your Donation.
-4. Enjoy your chai!